postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 ![Send invitations](https://assets.postman.com/postman-docs/send-workspace-invitations.jpg)

 When your collaborators accept the invite from the notification they receive, they will be able to access the workspace.

+You can share a Public workspace by sharing its URL directly.

 ## Joining workspaces